getsentry/sentry-docs/src/_includes/common/configuration-intro.md

 Guideline: This page is common to all SDKs; it is stored in the common folder, nested under _includes/common.
 To use,

 1. Add a folder with the name of the platform you are documenting to the _documentation/sdks structure (for example, _documentation/sdks/javascript)
-2. Create a new config-<sdk>-intro.md file in _documentation/sdks/<platform-name>
+2. Create a new config folder and new intro.md file in _documentation/sdks/<platform-name>
-3. Create the defined `include` statements and add them to the configuration-intro.md file
+3. Create the defined `include` statements and add them to the intro.md file

 If you have questions, please ask Fiona or Daniel.